alexrudy/postalicious/readme.txt

 Important Note: Updating WordPress to a newer version will remove the modified version of rss.php so if you wish to continue using Postalicious you will have to re-install it.
 The version of Postalicious that can be found on my website will always contain an updated version of rss.php which works with both Postalicious and the latest WordPress version.
 The current modified version of rss.php is based on the rss.php file found in WordPress 2.3.2, but since the rss.php file has remained relatively unchanged in the last few versions of WordPress, then there should be no problem if you replace this file in an older version of WordPress.

-There's also some debate about MagpieRSS support vs SimplePie for future version of WordPress, and it might be better to bundle RSS-handling functions with Potalicious instead of changing a core WordPress file, but most people use Postalicious with del.icio.us, so this shouldn't be much of a problem for now.
+There's also some debate about MagpieRSS support vs SimplePie for future version of WordPress, and it might be better to bundle RSS-handling functions with Postalicious instead of changing a core WordPress file, but most people use Postalicious with del.icio.us, so this shouldn't be much of a problem for now.
 Future version of Postalicious might take a different approach to solving this problem though.

 == Custom date formats ==